 The District provides other post employment benefits (OPEB) through the California Employers' Retiree Benefit fund which is administered by CalPERS.
 In 2008, the District joined the CalPERS medical program.
-Starting in January of 2012, the District will pay the full cost of retiree and spousal coverage, up to the cost of PERS Choice insurance coverage.
-An actuarial was performed and submitted to CalPERS to determine the District's Annual required contribution to the OPEB Fund in order to meet the obligation of providing the Retiree Medical Insurance.
-At the end of Fiscal Year 2009-2010 the District's Annual required contribution is \$301,198, of which the District contributed \$252,557, leaving an unpaid liability at year end of \$48,641.
+An actuarial was performed in 2010 to determine the District's Annual required contribution to the OPEB Fund in order to meet the obligation of providing the Retiree Medical Insurance.
+During Fiscal Year 2010-2011 the District paid the outstanding prior year (2009-2010) liability of \$48,641, current year (2010-2011) annual required contribution of \$316,060 and made a contribution of \$18,161 towards the annual required contribution for Fiscal Year 2011-2012.